 2018 Japan Flooding Response

 Give2Asia is currently mobilizing direct support to local organizations in our trusted partner network engaged in recovery efforts for the recent flooding and landslides in Western Japan.
 The death toll from this disaster has now exceeded 200 people, with another 2 million displaced, and over 250,000 homes without water and electricity.
+As of July 16, about 4,700 people are still staying in evacuation shelters.
 Our partners are engaged in mid- to long-term recovery efforts to support those impacted.

 Updated on July 13th, 2018

 - On July 5th, 2018, torrential rain began in western Japan that continued for days and led to flooding and landslides, considered the country’s worst floods in 36 years.
 The rains, which continued from July 5th-8th, coincided with a Category 1 tropical typhoon which exacerbated the floods.